Articles on: Process Form

 Once you have done this, you can sum the values under this column in a calculated field called "Total purchase".

-Warning: If the user enters non-numerical values in some of the fields involved, the final value for the function you chose will be 0.
-If the result of the sum is invalid, the value shown will be 0.
+Important!
+If a user enters non-numeric values in any of the fields involved in the calculation, Flokzu will interpret them as zero (0) for the function.
+If the result of the operation is invalid, the value displayed in the auto-calculated field will also be zero (0).

-If the logic is complex, a workaround can be to define it inside a function.
+If the logic is very complex, you can define it within a function for better organization.
+For example:

 function myFunction() {